Telegram-Mini-Apps/vanillajs-tsdk-template/README.md

 To view the application, you need to open the `Local` link (`http://localhost:3000` in this example) in your browser.

-It is important to note that some libraries in this template, such as `@telegram-apps/sdk`, are not intended for use outside of Telegram.
+It is important to note that some libraries in this template, such as Telegram SDK, are not intended for use outside of Telegram.

-Nevertheless, they appear to function properly.
-This is because the `dist/js/mockEnv.ts` file, which is imported in the application's entry point (`dist/index.html`), employs the `mockTelegramEnv` function to simulate the Telegram environment.
-This trick convinces the application that it is running in a Telegram-based environment.
-Therefore, be cautious not to use this function in production mode unless you fully understand its implications.

 ### Run Inside Telegram